Join 10,000 Newark Residents Building Newark’s Future

 Top Priorities

-Putting Power in Residents’ Hands: Real progress means residents have access to every piece of data and a voice in every major decision.
-We will build systems where Newarkers can track budgets, projects, and policies in real time.
+Putting Power in Residents’ Hands: This is about giving Newarkers real control over spending, key decisions, and accountability.
+Residents should be able to see where every dollar goes, shape major priorities, and hold officials responsible when something isn’t done.
+We will build systems that let people track budgets, projects, and policies in real time so nothing is hidden.
 This campaign is about shifting power from politicians to the people who actually live here.

 Newark30